braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/data_by_segments.md

 To view this report, you must specify the following variables in the **Variables** tab:
 - **Metrics:** Select one of the metrics by which to rank your results
-- **Number of reports:** Select top or bottom results and the number of results, such as Top 10 or Bottom 15
+- **Number of reports:** Select top or bottom results and the number of results, such as top 10 or bottom 15
 - **Message type:** Specify if your results are campaigns, Canvases, or Canvas steps

 #### Results

 Your results will show the top (or bottom) campaigns, Canvases, or Canvas steps that you selected.
 For example, if you selected the top 10 campaigns for click rate, your results will show the top 10 campaigns ordered from highest to lowest click rate.
-Your columns will display all of the email engagement metrics for each row (campaigns, Canvases, or message steps).
+Your columns will display all of the email engagement metrics for each row (campaigns, Canvases, or Message steps).

 {% endtab %}
 {% tab Top/bottom messaging for purchases %}